toralf/torutils/README.md

 The scripts [ipv4-rules.sh](./ipv4-rules.sh) and [ipv6-rules.sh](./ipv6-rules.sh) protect a Tor relay against DDoS attacks¹ at the IP [network layer](https://upload.wikimedia.org/wikipedia/commons/3/37/Netfilter-packet-flow.svg).
-This solution uses [ipsets](https://ipset.netfilter.org) to collect and block malicious ip addresses.
+This solution uses [ipsets](https://ipset.netfilter.org)² to collect and block malicious ip addresses.
-An ipset can easily be backuped and restored during a reboot.
-The _timeout_ property of an ipset provides great flexibility and an easy way to release a blocked ip after a given time.

 The amount of dropped packets over time is seen in [this](./doc/network-metric-July-3rd.jpg) example.
 Look [here](#ddos-examples) for more examples.

 ¹ see ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) and ticket [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093) of the [Tor project](https://www.torproject.org/) tracker.

+² The content of an ipset can easily saved and restored for a reboot.
+And the _timeout_ property of an ipset provides great flexibility and an easy way to release a blocked ip.

 ### Quick start